knu/easy-kill-extras.el/README.md

 * `bquoted-string-universal`
 * `quoted-string-universal`

-  These versions recognize all quotation pairs ignoring the current syntax table.
+  These versions recognize all quotation pairs ignoring the current syntax table and support nesting of different quotations.

 * `parentheses-pair`: the block between a parentheses pair including the opening and closing parentheses
 * `brackets-pair`: the block between a brackets pair including the opening and closing brackets